GoogleCloudPlatform/deploymentmanager-samples/examples/v2/pbs/README.md

 ### Standalone network, private IPs

 This yaml configuration example deploys a PBS cluster in a stand alone VPC, automatically provisioned.
-All compute nodes have only private IPs.
-The compute nodes access the internet through a Cloud NAT configuration.
+All compute nodes have only private IP addresses.
+Compute nodes access the internet through a Cloud NAT configuration.

 The PBS controller can be used to submit jobs.
 In general, it can be accessed